raphaelsty/intermarche/README.md

+## Solution to Datafactory challenge by Intermarché.

 4th place solution to [datafactory challenge by Intermarché](https://challenge.datafactory-intermarche.fr/fr/challenge/1/details).
 The objective of the challenge is to predict the sales made by intermarche in the first quarter of 2019.
 We have the data of the past year (2018) to train our model to fit the sales.

-The data are structured such as:
+#### Data 💿

+We have the record of sales for a set of pairs (store, item) and for each day of 2018 (if there was at least one sale).
+The data are structured as:

 |    date    | store | item | quantity |
 |:----------:|:-----:|:----:|:--------:|